serg06/mc2/README.md

 # (In-progress): A Minecraft-like game using C++ and OpenGL.

-Video:
+This is a from-scratch creation of a Minecraft-like game, using C++ and OpenGL.

+Progress video (December 1, 2019):

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/32xDZ_fhXz4/0.jpg)](https://www.youtube.com/watch?v=32xDZ_fhXz4)

-This is a from-scratch creation of a Minecraft-like game, using C++ and OpenGL.

-OpenGL: No previous experience, learning it from *OpenGL Superbible*.
+Learning both languages from *OpenGL Superbible*.

-C++: No previous experience, learning it on-the-fly, from *OpenGL Superbible*, and from my existing expertise with Java and C.

 ## Wanna try it out?